mirzaianov/mirzaianov/README.md

 <p align="left">
   I've been coding for 1.5 years, after switching the career from Mechanical Design Engineering.<br>
-  I started with HTML, CSS & JavaScript and have really found excitement in React-based applications.<br>
+  I started with HTML, CSS & JavaScript and I have really found joy in building React-based applications.<br>
-  As a Frontend Developer, I'm passionate about creating engaging interfaces with cutting-edge web technologies. <br>
+  As a Frontend Developer, I'm passionate about creating eye-catching interfaces with cutting-edge web technologies.<br>
-  I meticulously blend aesthetics and functionality, driven by a keen eye for detail. <br>
+  I meticulously blend aesthetics and functionality, driven by a keen eye for detail.<br>
   My aim is to continuously evolve in the dynamic realm of frontend development.
 </p>
 <ul align="left">